Mcapp1/Capstone/README.md

 ## Executive Summary

-Healthcare is a demanding field where effeciency and timely response is can be the difference between life and death.
+Healthcare is a demanding field where efficiency and timely response can be the difference between life and death.
 For this project, I aggregated, cleaned, and labeled 2480 images of chest CT scans.
 This is a binary problem where the scan either contains cancer or doesn't.
-Splitting each class in my training, validation and testing sets equally, a baseline of 50% is established.
-Constructing convolutional neural networks while optimizing for high accuracy, recall and minimizing false negatives is the goal.
-This is because it would be better to tell a patient they have cancer when they do not compared to telling someone they do not have cancer when they do.
-After constructing several custom models and implementing transfer learning models with my own regularization methods, I gather the following results.
+Splitting each class in my training, validation, and testing sets equally, a baseline of 50% is established.
+Constructing convolutional neural networks while optimizing for high accuracy, recall, and minimizing false negatives is the goal.
+This is because it would be better to tell a patient they have cancer when they do not opposed to telling someone they do not have cancer when they do.
+After constructing several custom models and implementing transfer learning models with my regularization methods, I gather the following results.

 |Model|Accuracy|Cancer Recall|Non-Cancer Recall|